 As we said, Flash Drives – aka SSDs – are noted for many advantages.
 Some of them are given below.
 We suppose these are enough for performance-oriented tasks.
 And, you know how well Apple creates the connection of SW/HW.

-- SSDs offer the best-level performance and speed.
+- SSDs offer best-level performance and speed.
 This should be a concern when you are a professional.

 - Booting-up time of a Flash Storage device is much shorter.

-- According to what Apple’s claims, Flash Storage in iMac Late 2015 Edition is 2.5x faster than previous versions.
+- According to Apple’s claims, Flash Storage in iMac Late 2015 Edition is 2.5x faster than previous versions.

-- It doesn’t generate Noise.
+- It doesn’t generate noise.

 - Lower Power Consumption.

-- Doesn’t heat up your device.
+- It doesn’t heat up your device.

 - Suitable for performance-hungry tasks like Gaming or Video Editing